matheusvp/FlappyClone/README.md

 # FlappyClone
-A flappy bird clone make with libgdx.
+A flappy bird clone made with libgdx.